-The 70-day absence symbolised Isis and Osiris’ passing through the Egyptian underworld, the Duat.
-The flooding of the Nile brought fertility to the land when the star appeared, and Egyptians associated Isis with both the inundation, fertility and the new year.
+The 70-day absence symbolised Osiris and his wife’s passing through the Egyptian underworld, the Duat.
+The flooding of the Nile brought fertility to the land when the star appeared, and Egyptians associated the goddess with both the inundation, fertility and the new year.
 They called Sirius the Nile Star.

 The Egyptians believed that Sirius caused the floods and they noted that the star’s heliacal rising occurred every 365.25 days rather than 365 days.
 The correction in the length of the calendar year was eventually incorporated in the Julian calendar.

-The Egyptians also saw Sirius as the doorway to the afterlife and would not bury their dead during the 70 days the star was hidden from view – the 35 days before and after Sirius conjuncted the Sun.
+The Egyptians also saw Sirius as the doorway to the afterlife and would not bury their passed family members during the 70 days the star was hidden from view – the 35 days before and after Sirius conjuncted the Sun.
 They believed the doorway was closed when the star was out of view.

 Several occult researchers believe that the Great Pyramid of Giza was constructed in perfect alignment with stars, particularly with Sirius and the three stars of the Orion’s Belt.
 Recent findings related to the pyramid’s mysterious air shafts have strengthened the theory of Sirius’ importance to Egyptians.